antony-a1/ivory/doc/dates.md

 Dates are bad.
 So it is really important that ivory keep a coherent view of dates, times and timezones.
-However, traditional approaches for this (such as always storing data in UTC and converting in/out) have potential drawbacks in a system like ivory, three things that we need to be aware of are:
+However, traditional approaches for this (such as always storing data in UTC and converting in/out) have potential drawbacks in a system like ivory.
+Three things that we need to be aware of are:

  * Storage has a non-trivial cost, so anything that adds significant per-fact storage overhead needs to be avoided.